Activities for team building and games for your virtual team

 24. Group Walk

 Recognition tech provider Bonusly has a solution for those summer dog days, where business times tend to slow down, and when the sun is bright, it is impossible to sit indoors: go wandering in your own backyard.
 A designer and marketer at the firm, George Dickson, explains: The Bonus crew enjoys a nice squad lunch or happy hour as well as the next bunch, but for our offsite trips, we still tend to be extra creative when we can.
 We bring our teams from NYC and Boulder together about once a quarter for a coworking week.
-We consider that moment as a chance to focus on special tasks face-to-face, but also to get us together as a team.
+We consider that moment as a chance to focus on special tasks face-to-face, but to get us together as a team.
 We all took a walk together during our last coworking week, through the Flatirons in the Colorado Rockies.
-We 're all pretty busy and this was a perfect way for all of us to get together and do something outside the workplace together.
-The view was still not that bad! -George Dickson, ...
-Flatirons Why we love it: no matter where you live, there are possibilities that there are interesting and enjoyable outdoor opportunities waiting to be found – just look.
+We ‘re all busy and this was a perfect way for all of us to get together and do something outside the workplace together.
+The view was still not that bad.
+Flatirons no matter where you live, there are possibilities that there are interesting and enjoyable outdoor opportunities waiting to be found –look.

-This strategy forces team members to get out, change their point of view and explore the amazing things they have to offer in their area.
-(If you live by the Rockies, it doesn't matter either.)
-Oh.
+This strategy forces team members to get out, change their point of view, and explore the amazing things their area has to offer.

 25. Abenteuer Club